Cincinnati: Roadways

 Bus traffic is heavy in Cincinnati.
 Several motor coach companies operate out of Cincinnati, making trips within the Midwest and beyond.
 The city has a beltway, Interstate 275 (which is the third-longest beltway overall in the United States at 85 mi) and a spur, Interstate 471, to Kentucky.
 It is also served by Interstate 71, Interstate 74, Interstate 75 and numerous U.S. highways: US 22, US 25, US 27, US 42, US 50, US 52, and US 127.
 The Riverfront Transit Center, built underneath 2nd Street, is about the size of eight football fields.
 It is only used for sporting events and school field trips.
 At its construction, it was designed for public transit buses, charter buses, school buses, city coach buses, light rail, and possibly commuter rail.
 When not in use for sporting events, it is closed off and rented to a private parking vendor.

 Air

 The city is served by Cincinnati/Northern Kentucky International Airport (IATA: CVG) which is located in Hebron, Kentucky.
-The airport is a focus city for Allegiant Air and a global cargo hub for both Amazon Air and DHL Aviation.
+The airport is a focus city for Allegiant Air and Frontier Airlines as well as a global cargo hub for both Amazon Air and DHL Aviation.
 The airport offers non-stop passenger service to over 50 destinations in North America and to European cities including Paris and London.
-CVG is the 6th busiest airport in the United States by cargo traffic and is additionally the fastest-growing cargo airport in North America.
+CVG is the 5th busiest airport in the United States by cargo traffic and is additionally the fastest-growing cargo airport in North America.

 Other airports include Cincinnati Municipal Lunken Airport (IATA: LUK) which has daily service on commercial charter flights.
-The airport serves as a hub for Ultimate Air Shuttle and Flamingo Air.